Learn Rule Of Thirds In Photography Under 5 Minutes

 rule of thirds

-this is one of my favorite examples of landscape photography which is captured using this rule.
+This is one of my favorite examples of landscape photography which is captured using this rule.

-apart from that, there are so many different ways you can express your photography.
+Apart from that, there are so many different ways you can express your photography.

 May you like

-and your five minutes are over now.
+And your five minutes are over now.

 Hi, I'm Manthan I'm a professional photographer and founder of photographywith.com. this site hosts all of my writing on photography stuff like blogs, reviews, editing, and much more. whatever I learn new, I publish here as a blog with some good and easy examples.
 Cheers, Manthan